0xSobky/jekyll-now/_posts/2014-3-14-abusing-facebook-plugins.md

 https://www.facebook.com/connect/login_success.html#access_token=AAWWxSSFWcsdf...krfrgdvDFfFF
 {% endhighlight %}

-As you expected, these tokens were actually valid tokens originally issued for various apps including official ones like "Facebook for Blackberry", "Facebook for Android", etc. Each of these tokens was granted extended permissions with offline\_access too, where an attacker can easily exploit them to access private users' data and even turning the owner accounts into zombie ones for social spam campaigns!
+As you might have expected, these tokens were actually valid tokens originally issued for various apps including official ones like "Facebook for Blackberry", "Facebook for Android", etc. Each of these tokens was granted extended permissions with offline\_access too, where an attacker can easily exploit them to access private users' data and even turning the owner accounts into zombie ones for social spam campaigns!
 <br />

 Another interesting type of tokens—that was being leaked too—is the so called "m\_sess" token, which has been typically used for authentication all over the Facebook mobile site (m.facebook.com), and frankly, an attacker could have easily done something like: